 History of Mercado Del Rio

-Planning for the large gastronomic market in Medellín reportedly started about six years ago.
+Planning for this large gastronomic market in Medellín reportedly started about six years ago.
 The large warehouse building was previously being used to store lights for Medellín’s famous El Alumbrado Christmas lights prior to becoming Mercado del Rio.

 Construction started in January 2016 and Mercado Del Rio opened its doors on October 25, 2016.
 Armada S.A.S, the company behind Medellín’s large gastronomic market, claims they modeled their idea after food markets in other parts of the world like Chelsea Market in New York, the Borough Market in London and Mercados Roma in Mexico.